osmcode/libosmium/README.md

 Osmium is a header-only library, so there is nothing to build for the library itself.

-Call "make doc" in the top-level directory to build the Osmium C++ docs.

-Call "make install" to install the include files and documentation.

-Call "make clean" to clean up.
+But there are some tests and examples that can be build.
+Libosmium uses
+cmake:

+    mkdir build
+    cd build
+    cmake ..
+    make

-To build the examples go to the "examples" directory and type "make".
+This will build the examples and tests.
+Call `ctest` to run the tests.

+To build the documentation you need Doxygen.
+If cmake can find it it will enable the `doc` target so you can build the documentation like this:

+    make doc

+If the 'cppcheck' binary is found, cmake will add another target to the Makfile which allows you to call cppheck on all `*.cpp` and `*.hpp` files:

+    make cppcheck

 For Mac users: If you have clang 3.2 or newer, use the system compiler.
 If not you have to build the compiler yourself.
 See the instructions